Welcome to the Focus Area for Material Science Innovation and Modelling

-Material Science Innovation and Modelling (MaSIM) has endeavoured to become a leading research and development centre in the area of materials, metal initiatives and nanotechnology initiatives to solve industry-related problems on a regional, provincial and national level.
+Since it was approved in 2012, the Material Science, Innovation and Modelling (MaSIM) research focus area has endeavoured to become a leading research and development centre around materials and applications, nanotechnology, renewable energy and applications, mathematical modelling, and general innovation initiatives to solve societal and industry-related problems on regional, provincial, national, and international levels.

-(a) to bring about maximum human capital, sustainable economic growth and improved quality of life ;
+- bring about maximum human capital, sustainable economic growth, and improved quality of life.

-(b) to enhance South Africa’s knowledge generation capacity in order to produce world-class research outputs and assist in turning some of the advanced findings into innovative products and processes;
+- enhance South Africa’s knowledge in the generation capacity to produce world class research outputs and assist in turning some of the advanced findings into innovative products and processes.

-(c) to develop appropriate human capital for science, technology and innovation in order to meet the needs of society and
+- develop appropriate human capital for science, technology, and innovation to meet the needs of the society,